Habib Levy: Research

 Over the following forty years, Dr. Levy performed extensive research on the history of the Jews of Iran.
 No such detailed work had ever been done prior to this endeavor.
 He traveled to many countries and researched various sources in order to obtain the objective documentation necessary to author his book which was first published in Persian in 1960.
 Levy was still in the active pursuit of his extensive research on the history of Iranian Jews prior to his death at the age of 88 in Los Angeles, California.
 He is buried in Israel by his family, as he had wished.

 In 1998, the University of California Los Angeles created the "Habib Levy Distinguished Visiting Professorship In Judeo-Persian Studies".
 Tel Aviv University's Center for Iranian Studies has dedicated "The Dr. Habib Levy Program" to the advancement of academic study of the Jews of Iran in his honor.

-In 1999, the original three-volume book written by Levy in Persian was abridged by Hooshang Ebrami, translated into English by George Maschke and published in one volume by Mazda Publishers in Costa Mesa, California.
+In 1999, the original three-volume book written by Levy in Persian was edited and abridged by Dr. Hooshang Ebrami, translated into English by George Maschke and published in one volume by Mazda Publishers in Costa Mesa, California.